 If you are being bullied or harassed or if you are still suffering the effects of it, it might be helpful to you to know you aren’t alone.
 We don’t really know how many people are actually being bullied or harassed.
 However, reading various reports the situation in New Zealand seems dismal… we do not have a healthy culture of treating each other with respect, with bullying and harassment being prevalent in our country.

 Our children and young people are really suffering compared to those in other parts of the world.
 As an example, the 2015 OECD statistics for 15 year old students who reported being bullied at least a few times per month showed that NZ came out second worst of 33 countries.
 Only Latvia had a worse overall bullying record.
+The corresponding 2018 report shows bullying has risen overall in NZ since 2015, and all types of bullying are linked to lower academic performance.

-Three years on, in January 2018 David Rutherford Chief Commissioner of the Human Rights Commission indicated that without properly addressing bullying at schools, our children will be continuing to have one of the worst rates of school bullying in the developed world.
+In January 2018 David Rutherford Chief Commissioner of the Human Rights Commission indicated that without properly addressing bullying at schools, our children will be continuing to have one of the worst rates of school bullying in the developed world.
 Disability Rights Commissioner Paula Tesoriero questioned the high rates of disabled children being bullied.
 This is also true of our Rainbow Tamariki.

 Looking at recent reports, what has been of great concern is how many of our employees are suffering in the workplace.